dynamsoft-docs/document-normalizer-docs-mobile/programming/ios/api-reference/simplified-document-normalizer-settings.md

 # DSSimplifiedDocumentNormalizerSettings

-The `DSSimplifiedDocumentNormalizerSettings` class represents the simplified document normalizer settings.
+The `DSSimplifiedDocumentNormalizerSettings` class represents a series of simple settings related to the Document Normalizer.
+Please note that this is not the full list of settings that can be utilized by the Document Normalizer, which you can find on the [Dynamsoft Document Normalizer Parameters]({{ site.parameters }}reference/index.html){:target="_blank"} page.

 ## Definition

-*Assembly:* DynamsoftDocumentNormalizer.framework
+*Assembly:* DynamsoftDocumentNormalizer.xcframework

 <div class="sample-code-prefix"></div>
 >- Objective-C